ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/FAQ.rst

 What is the meaning behind the machine names?
 ---------------------------------------------

-"Ngarrgu Tindebeek" means "Knowledge of the Void" in the local indigeneous language, a reflection on the astrophysical simulations run on the machine to further our knowledge of space.
+The name Ngarrgu Tindebeek was provided by Wurundjeri elders through the assistance of the Moondani Toombadool Centre at Swinburne.
+It translates as “Knowledge of the Void” in the local Woiwurrung language and represents the goal of harnessing the power of a supercomputer to enable researchers to explain the unknown, to push the boundaries of knowledge.
+Understanding black holes - how they come together within galaxies, collide and create gravitational waves - is a key use case and a prime example.

 The login nodes, Tooarrana, are named after a cute and furry Australian creature, which is currently endangered.